Legal Guide to Private Communication: Know Your Rights and Responsibilities

 - Following platform rules - Adhere to terms of service

-- Understanding limits - Know that anonymity has legal limits
+- Understanding limits - Know that privacy protections have legal limits

 What Happens If Laws Are Broken

-If anonymous communication is used for illegal purposes, several things can happen:
+If private communication is used for illegal purposes, several things can happen:

 Investigation